deansallinen/deansallinen.github.io/src/markdown/flextogcal.md

 title: 'Flex to Gcal'
 tags: ['UX', 'Node', 'Koa', 'JavaScript']
 toc: false
-thumb: '../img/flextogcal/flex-to-gcal.png'
+thumb: '../img/flextogcal/stacked-comparison.png'
 ---

 ![Flex calendar vs the resulting google calendar](../img/flextogcal/flex-to-gcal.png)

-This project uses Javascript to connect a popular event-industry inventory management system with a sharable Google calendar using REST APIs in an attempt to improve calendar usability.
+This project uses Javascript to connect a popular event-industry inventory management system (Flex) with a sharable Google calendar using REST APIs in an attempt to improve calendar usability.

 Initially written in ES5 using the Google Apps Script platform, the project was rewritten in ES6 on a Node server when the limitations of using Google Apps Script outweighed the initial benefits.

 ## Problem